offbyone/ideas/content/posts/2021-05-10-development-environment-2021.md

 date: 2021-05-10 07:34:39.057246
 category: tools
 tags:
-  - tools
+- chezmoi
-  - emacs
+- doom-emacs
 - direnv
+- starship
+- asdf
+- python
+- development
 author: Chris Rose
+status: published
 email: offline@offby1.net
 summary: Some of the things I use in my day to day computering
-status: published
 ---
 I've had a good couple of years in terms of tool discovery.
 Rather than try to tweet about them in bits and bobs, I figured I would write up a few bits and pieces that I like.